 The truth is no soothsayer can predict the best time to take on a new challenge.

 Assuming you pass the baseline mental, emotional and financial prerequisites, there is no perfect moment to embark on a journey of learning and adaptation.
 The best you can do is prepare yourself to be plastic.
 Learn how to learn.
-Recognise patterns and adapt.
+Recognize patterns and adapt.

 Opportunities for growth open you up to the possibilities of failure.
 Consider what failure means in the context of this venture.
 How much punishment might you be willing to suffer?
 Consider the reward.
 What do you have to gain?
 Is that treasure worth the pound of flesh the task may command?